google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 : certificates:
   : An array of JSON strings, each of which
-    each of which is a base64 encoded CA certificate.
+    is a base64 encoded CA certificate that is acceptable to the log.
   max_chain_length:
   : If the server has chosen to limit the length of chains it accepts, this is
     the maximum number of certificates in the chain, in decimal.
 If there is no